owncloud-archive/apps/README.md

 ##ToDo

 * Background Job to scan all files
-* Test uploading from Webdav and clients
+* Test uploading from clients
 * Configurations Tune-ups
 * Other OS Testing
 * Look for ideas :P